ifremer-bioinformatics/orson/docs/usage.md

 It's a good idea to specify a pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
 If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.

-First, go to the [workflow releases page](xxx) and find the latest version number (eg. `v1.0.0`).
+First, go to the [ORSON releases page](https://gitlab.ifremer.fr/bioinfo/orson/-/releases) and find the latest version number (eg. `v1.0.0`).
 Then, you can configure your local orson installation to use your desired version as follows:

 ```bash
 cd orson